April 8th, 2022 | 3 min read

 So if you can't beat ‘em, join ‘em!
 As we have watched our customers solve their data quality challenges with CluedIn, it has become abundantly clear that Excel is and will continue to be a popular tool to solve the data quality challenges that every single business has.

 At CluedIn we’re helping customers migrate from Microsoft SQL Server Master Data Services (MDS) and onto a cloud-native, modern master data management platform.
-MDS has been out of support since October 2021, prompting many organisations to evaluate what their business now needs from a master data management platform.
 One of the most popular features of MDS was its Excel plugin, which is why we have released a native integration to Microsoft Excel in order to make Excel a viable tooling option in the arsenal needed to crack the complex challenge of making data ready for insight.
 We’ve also raised the bar by making the Excel plugin for CluedIn available on all operating systems, and all major browsers.

 Not only has this elevated the story for Excel, but it also advances the story for CluedIn.
 Excel delivers some very flexible and powerful data editing abilities such as formulas, functions, flash fill, remove duplicates and data validation.
 CluedIn also offers clustering, enrichment and powerful deduplication features directly within Excel as well.